-In 1917 part of the building was requisitioned by the British Government as part of the war effort and Rolls Royce moved in to support the large scale production of its Eagle engine.
-The engine proved to be a game-changer, producing more than half of the allies airborne horsepower and was used in around 50 different aircraft and airships during WW1.
-As many as 4681 Eagle engines were produced during this period at numerous sites, including Victoria Ironworks.
+In 1917, part of the building was acquisitioned by the British Government as part of the war effort and Rolls Royce moved in to support production of its Eagle engine.
+This engine proved to be a game-changer, producing more than half of the allies airboure horsepower and was used in around fifty different aircrafts and airships during WW1.

 Vehicle and Allied Trade Workshops

 Situated in the ‘main hall’, workshop facilities would provide space for businesses in the sector to operate and trade from, be they upholsters, auto-electricians, engine builders, body shops, marque specialists, photographers, panel beaters, small manufacturers or fabricators.
 Each bay will be demarcated by moveable half-height structures to permit flexibility to tenants.

 A small, modern addition to the building will be demolished and replaced with a new 1.5 storey showroom, clad with modern industrial materials.
 This space will be used to exhibit vehicles, parts and accessories for sale, and roller shutters placed on the principal frontage will provide access/egress to vehicles as well as serve as ‘shop’ windows during open hours.

 An education space is located to the rear of the building for a skills centre, with vehicle access, ramps and cellular classrooms for a versatile teaching environment.
 This would be used by colleges, schools and trade apprentices learning skills that will preserve the heritage motor industry.

 New internal walls around the northern-most bay would be erected to create a secure and conditioned ‘showroom’ environment for the storage of high value classic vehicles.
 Walls would remain independent of the existing building façade to reduce interference with the historic structure.